What Is Competitive Advantage? + How to Find Your Strategic Edge

 What is competitive advantage?

-For example, you might offer your product at a lower price than your competition.
+For example, offering a product at a lower price than your competition can lead to a competitive advantage.
 Customers who are conscious about saving money will be more inclined to purchase your product on that basis.
-Or, you may offer the fastest shipping available, drawing in customers who are in a rush to receive their order.
+Or you may offer the fastest shipping available, drawing in customers who are in a rush to receive their order.

 1. Cost